VideoASMR-Bench: Can AI-Generated ASMR Videos Fool VLMs and Humans?: Related Work

-\textbf{Joint Video–Audio Understanding.} Joint video–audio understanding poses advanced requirement beyond vision.
-Early works leveraged natural audio and visual synchrony for self-supervision—transferring visual knowledge to audio~\cite{soundnet}, learning audio–visual correspondence~\cite{lll,spokenmoments}, and advancing sound source separation and event localization~\cite{soundofpixel,ave}.
-Recent omni-modal foundation models (\cite{qwen25omni,qwen3omni}) emphasize unified video–audio perception and reasoning, and arrive with new audio-visual evaluation suites~\cite{omnibench,worldsense,omnivideobench}.
-Whereas most benchmarks center on real-world video samples, our suite complements this space by introducing AI-generated videos with synthetic audio, enabling holistic evaluation on both \emph{real} and \emph{fake} content.
-Tab.~\ref{tab:bench comparasion} presents a comprehensive comparison of~\ours and existing benchmarks, highlighting their relationships and key differences.
-We then outline the primary objectives of existing video understanding and generation benchmarks in each domain.
+This work evaluates video models across two key domains: video understanding and video generation.
+Tab.~\ref{tab:bench comparasion} presents a comprehensive comparison of \ours and existing video benchmarks, highlighting their relationships and key differences.
+We then outline the primary objectives of existing models and benchmarks in each domain.

-\textbf{Joint Video-Audio Generation.} Recent studies have advanced joint audio–video synthesis through diffusion and transformer frameworks.
-MM-Diffusion~\citep{ruan2023mm} first established cross-modal denoising for synchronized audio–visual generation, followed by AV-DiT~\citep{wang2024av}, which achieves efficient joint modeling via shared DiT backbones.
-MMDisCo~\citep{hayakawa2024mmdisco} introduces a discriminator-guided cooperative diffusion, while a “simple but strong baseline” adapts pre-trained uni-modal diffusers for synchronized outputs.
-Synchronization-focused methods such as SyncFlow~\citep{liu2024syncflow} and KeyVID~\citep{wang2025keyvid} further enhance temporal alignment through dual diffusion and keyframe-aware mechanisms.
-On the evaluation side, VBench~\citep{huang2024vbench} and VideoPhy~\citep{bansal2024videophy} assess perceptual and physical realism but remain limited to visual aspects.
-In contrast, \ours (Video Reality Test) provides the first unified and scalable benchmark for evaluating both video understanding and generation, using high-fidelity ASMR videos to measure content authenticity (real vs. AI-generated).

-We introduce \ours, a AIGC video detection benchmark sourced from ASMR videos.
-Finally, we introduce our task formulation for Peer-Review setup in $\S$\ref{subsec: motivation and task}.
-Next, we describe our data collection and curation process in $\S$\ref{subsec: data construction}.
-We then present a comprehensive data analysis, including statistics across multiple dimensions, in $\S$\ref{subsec: data ana}.